danielribeiroa/danielribeiroa/README.md

 #### I study 8 to 12 hours a day.
 At the moment my main goal is to master the php language.
 #### I started studying English recently.
 #### I did and do some freelance work.
-#### I have an Micro Company called Hikikode with focus on freelance work.
+#### I have a Micro Company called Hikikode with focus on freelance work.
 #### Below, some things i like (out programming):

 - Math,